-Why I became a dentist as a second career after aerospace
+I became a dentist as a second career after aerospace

-The answer is complex, but really boiled down to these three main reasons: I was frustrated at the slow progress of spacecraft development, I loved teaching and interacting with people, and I wanted to work with my brother.
-I am so happy I made the switch!
+Dentistry is my second career and I love it!
+I was an aerospace engineer designing spacecraft for 15 years early in my life.
+I was frustrated at the slow progress of spacecraft development, I loved teaching and interacting with people, and I wanted to work with my brother.
+I am so happy I made the switch 25 years ago.

 But that’s not why I love it.